oaknational/oak-components/README.md

 Components are organised into a three tier hierarchical structure applying the following rules:

-### Base components
+### Atoms

-- Imports from other base components
+- Can import other atoms
-- Imports from Ui and Integrated components are forbidden!
+- Imports from molecules and organisms are forbidden!
 - Generic
 - Unstyled
 - Avoid embedded logic and state
 - No sub-components
   (eg. Box)

-### Ui components
+### Molecules

-- Imports from base components and Ui components
+- Imports from atoms components and other molecules
-- Imports from Integrated components are forbidden!
+- Imports from organisms are forbidden!
 - Generic
 - Styled
 - Avoid embedded logic and state
 - No sub-components
   (eg. IconButton)

-### Integrated components
+### Organisms

-- Imports from base components, Ui components and occasionally Integrated components
+- Imports from atoms, molecules and occasionally organisms
-- Combines multiple Ui components together
+- Combines multiple molecules together
 - Applicable to a limited range of contexts which might occur in multiple apps
 - Styled
 - May contain embedded logic or state